hgneng/ekho/README.md

 # ekho

+Read INSTALL file if you have trouble in building.

 Chinese text-to-speech engine.
 It's part of <a href='http://www.eguidedog.net'>eGuideDog project</a>.
 Here is <a href='http://www.eguidedog.net/ekho.php'>Ekho TTS's home page</a>.

 This repository is forked from <a href='https://sourceforge.net/p/e-guidedog/code/HEAD/tree/eGuideDog_TTS/'>SourceForge</a> at version r2418 (and patch to r2478).